Lead by example: Adding EVs to government fleets

 Governments understand the need to begin electrification.
 After all, they are obligated to follow the same zero-emission mandates.
 But many more recognize the opportunity to lead by example and to keep their communities safe.
 While electrification doesn't happen overnight, now is the best time to pilot electrification and investigate options.

-To learn more about transitioning to EVs, download our Ultimate Guide to Fleet Electrification.
+To learn more about transitioning to EVs, download our ebook "The complete fleet electrification roadmap".

 If you liked this post, let us know!